Pull Requests β Let's Squash Bugs & Build Features!ΒΆ

 Click the green

-button, and complete PR details:- Title: Follow our PR title conventions .
+Create pull requestbutton, and complete PR details:- Title: Follow our PR title conventions .

 - Description: You can see that your "Add a description" field is not empty.
 That's because we've prepared a content template for you to guide your filling.
 You just need to use

-syntax to fill it out as completely as possible according to the requirements in the comments.
+markdownsyntax to fill it out as completely as possible according to the requirements in the comments.
 That's all what you need to do.
-Finally, you can clickPreview
+Finally, you can clickPreviewabove the input box to preview the rendered content you've filled in.

 -